 Vismodegib (Oral route)

 Vismodegib can result in embryo-fetal death or severe birth defects.
 Animal data indicate vismodegib is embryotoxic and teratogenic.
 Pregnancy status should be verified 7 days prior to treatment initiation.
 Advise female patients of the need for contraception during and after vismodegib therapy.
-Advise male patients of the potential risk of vismodegib exposure through semen and recommend use of condoms with female partners of reproductive potential .
+Advise male patients of the potential risk of vismodegib exposure through semen and recommend use of condoms with a pregnant partner or female partner of reproductive potential .

 Uses of This Medicine: